 MOLLY BLOOM: Other brain chemicals are at play too, like dopamine, which is how your brain rewards you.

-SIAKI: If your crush smiles at you, your brain will say, hey, that was awesome, and your neurons release dopamine.
+SIAKI: Like if your crush smiles at you, your brain will say, hey, that was awesome.
+And your neurons released dopamine.

 MOLLY BLOOM: And oxytocin, which is a chemical that makes you feel bonded to someone.